 The Youth Corps program is 6 weeks long, with 5 weeks of volunteer work and 1 week of touring.
 During the first week of the program, Youth Corps participants spend time traveling throughout Armenia, visiting historic sites and enjoying the excitement of Yerevan.
 The following 5 weeks are spent working as counselors at day camps for underprivileged youth in multiple towns across Armenia and Artsakh.
-For the first time this year, applicants can participate for three weeks instead of six.

 From its inception, Youth Corps has been empowering young Diasporans to take a hands-on approach in the nation-building process of Armenia.
 The summer camps continue the program’s long tradition of giving young Armenians from the United States a chance to make a direct impact in the homeland and on the lives of Armenia’s most impoverished children and families.

 Through this summer camp experience, campers learn basic English, patriotic songs, arts and crafts, as well as learning about the diversity of the Diaspora and tolerance for our differences; all of which are critical in helping them grow to become members of a healthy civil society.
 The camps accept over a thousand children every summer and provide a safe and fun environment for them to build new friendships and acquire new skills.